 The Market Success Story of Natural Language Processing

 Lately, prominent market-watchers like IDC, Forrester, and Gartner have offered their insights and expert views on the commercial viability of Natural Language Processing in multiple market reports.
-The Commercial NLP Landscape in 2017 encapsulates the most significant findings of those market reports, and offers convincing arguments in support of the technical functionality of conversational interfaces that have already gained market clout.
+Complete NLP Landscape from 1960 to 2020 encapsulates the most significant findings of those market reports, and offers convincing arguments in support of the technical functionality of conversational interfaces that have already gained market clout.

 The crucial part of this article is an in-depth analysis of “chatbots,” which are fighting for existence in the presence of sophisticated smart phones.
 Additionally, the article reviews common text-analytics features such as entity recognition, concept extraction, text classification, sentiment analysis, and relation extraction or parsing.

-The Commercial NLP Landscape hints that “sentiment analysis” is probably the main focus of Text Analytics technologies today, which has propelled vendors to redefine their solutions as social CRM or CEM offering.
+The report hints that “sentiment analysis” is probably the main focus of text analytics technologies today, which has propelled vendors to redefine their solutions as social CRM or CEM offering.

-What is NLG, and How Does it Relate to NLP and Other Forms of AI? explains how NLP and NLG use different technologies like Machine Learning, decision trees, support vector machines, Neural Networks, and Deep Learning to apply learning to available data.
-The DATAVERSITY® article Identify Data Patterns with Natural Language Processing and Machine Learning describes how NLP helps to uncover data patterns hidden in multi-structured and multi-source data, which is primarily textual data.
+What is Natural Language Generation (NLG)? explains how NLP and NLG use different technologies like Machine Learning, decision trees, support vector machines, Neural Networks, and deep learning to apply learning to available data.
+The article The Evolution of Natural Language Processing: 2021-2022 describes how NLP helps to uncover data patterns hidden in multi-structured and multi-source data, which is primarily textual data.
 All these treasures would have been left untapped without this powerful technology.